Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 You can also use a RED Brick with an HDMI touchscreen instead of using an external PC to control the camera slider.
-How to add a RED Brick and a touchscreen to the frame is described :ref:`here
+How to add a RED Brick and a HDMI touchscreen to the frame is described :ref:`here
 <starter_kit_camera_slider_construction_red_brick>`.

 .. toctree::
    :hidden:

-   With RED Brick <Construction_REDBrick>
+   With RED Brick and Touchscreen <Construction_REDBrick>

 FIXME: image of frame with RED Brick and touchscreen